wpwoodjr/subsonic-docker/README.md

 #### `tz`
 Default time zone is `America/New_York`.
 Set this to your time zone so that Subsonic's scheduled time for "Scan media folders" reflects your time zone.

-See https://linuxize.com/post/how-to-set-or-change-timezone-in-linux/ for more info.
+See https://linuxize.com/post/how-to-set-or-change-timezone-in-linux/ and https://en.wikipedia.org/wiki/List_of_tz_database_time_zones for more info.

 #### `user` and `uid`
 By default Subsonic runs in the container under the user `subsonic` with uid `1000`.